maddenp/iotaa/README.md

 Note the blocker:

 ```
-[2024-10-20T21:09:22] WARNING Box of tea bags (teatime/box-of-tea-bags): Not ready [external asset]
+[2024-10-22T00:32:22] WARNING Tea bag in cup: ✖ Box of tea bags (teatime/box-of-tea-bags)
 ```

-The asset (file) `teatime/box-of-tea-bags` cannot be created by the workflow, as it is declared `@external`.
+The external asset (file) `teatime/box-of-tea-bags` cannot be created by the workflow, as it is declared `@external`.
 Let's create it manually:

 ```
 $ touch teatime/box-of-tea-bags